richelbilderbeek/city_of_thieves/Article/README.md

 The game starts with a character generation session, similar to most RPGs. [elaborate on exact process, with dice rolls etc.].
-According to Livingstone, the adventure is constructed
+According to Livingstone, the adventure is constructed in such a way, that these dice rolls are of less importance.
+It is unknown, however, if the game can be completed with the worst dice rolls.

 After the character generation session, a player may pick one of three potions, for either of the three statistics.
 Where the health and skill potion refresh their respective value to the initial value, a luck potion does so, as well as add one additional point.
+It is an open question, which potion is best to pick

 At the start of the game, the player starts with [items] and [number] gold coins.
 These items may be lost or sold.